roachmanza/EmailSignature/Api_Site/readme.md

     docker build -f dockerfiles/Dockerfile.dev -t email-signature-api:dev .
     docker run --name email-signature-api-dev -d -p 4010:4010 email-signature-api:dev

-    Then use the command ( on local ): docker start email-signature-api-local - to start the api site docker stop email-signature-api-local - to stop the web site
+    Then use the folowing command to stop and start the image docker start email-signature-api-local
+    docker stop email-signature-api-local

 ### Modules used in the application
     body-parser: "^1.17.2"